marybenie/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Readme for functions nested loops
+this is for nested loops